For more local history take a look at the Foxearth & District local history association

 THE OLD SCHOOL 1860 - 1974

 In the early days a weekly charge of 2d. per child was required.
 Boys over the age of 12 who had left school and were working could attend night school at 1d. per week.
-The school was attended by boys and girls although taught separately.
+The school was attended by girls and boys although taught seperately.
 This included a dividing wall in the playground to keep them apart!

 Teachers and Headmasters